Nirma Zárate: Taller 4 Rojo

 The Taller 4 Rojo, who believed in political expression and resistance through graphic arts and teaching, was originally founded by Zárate and her husband Diego Arango after studying graphic arts at the Royal Academy in London.
 Specifics on when and how the group was actually founded is a mystery as every artist has a different version, with some saying 1971 and others 1972.
 The group slowly grew and included other artists such as Carlos Granada and Jorge Mora.
 The group later gained momentum and grew to include other artists as members of the board, which included Zárate, Arango, Jorge Mora, Jorge Villegas, Germán Rojas, Umberto Giangrandi, Carlos Granada, and Fabio Rodriguez.
 The key to the group's growth and success at the time, especially in a hostile political environment, was that the artists themselves had an interdisciplinary approach in which they created the art, taught others how to create art, and were politically involved themselves.
-The group was a safe haven and place where everyone had a voice and these voices were expressed through prints on postcards, pamphlets and publications for social movements.
+The group was a safe haven and place where everyone had a voice and these voices were expressed through prints on postcards, pamphlets, and publications for social movements.
 Classes were offered in order to teach community members how to print and become involved.
 The school, which they called Taller Escuela de Artes Gráficas 4 Rojo, opened on February 10, 1973.
-Courses were offered in both traditional and contemporary forms of graphic art, including photography, drawing, design, and newer forms of printmaking such as silkscreening.
+Courses were offered in both traditional and contemporary forms of graphic art, including photography, drawing, design, and newer forms of printmaking such as silk screening.
 Two courses were offered in graphic arts.
 The first was a beginners course and the second was an advanced course mostly for college art students but open to those with enough skill.
 Courses were offered at three different levels of competency and knowledge in the arts: beginning, intermediate, and advanced, the latter being reserved for graduates of art academies looking to advance their knowledge of printmaking.
 Taller 4 Rojo dissolved in 1974 due to political differences between members.